roxyabedi/trivio-quiz-application/project-instructions.md

 Your project should include a README file.
 Take the time to document your project in the README.
 Include the following sections.

-#### Describe your project

-Describe the purpose of the project.
-Explain the features and instruct a user on how they can use the project.
-Include screenshots to engage the reader more.

-#### Describe your development process

-Describe your planning and design process.
-Include screenshots of your design diagrams and possibly your trello board to demonstrate your workflow.

 #### Describe your Code